Roman Candle (Portland, Oregon)

-Roman Candle Baking Co., or simply Roman Candle, was a bakery and pizzeria–restaurant in the Richmond neighborhood of Portland, Oregon.
+Roman Candle Baking Co., or simply Roman Candle, was a bakery and pizzeria–restaurant in the Richmond neighborhood of Portland, Oregon, United States.
 Duane Sorenson opened Roman Candle in 2013, with a menu offering wood-fired pizza and other Italian cuisine, including sandwiches, breads, green salads, pastries, and baked potatoes.
 Dan Griffin and Joshua McFadden served as the baker and chef, respectively.
 The bakery started supplying select menu items to Sorenson's Stumptown Coffee Roasters locations in late 2015.
 Roman Candle received a generally positive reception, with the pizzas and kouign-amann receiving the most praise.
 The restaurant closed in April 2018 for renovations, ahead of a rebrand as a gluten-free and vegan cafe called Holiday, which Sorenson launched one month later.

 Description

 Roman Candle Baking Co. was a bakery and pizzeria–restaurant on Division Street in southeast Portland's Richmond neighborhood.
 The interior featured "custom tiles and marble ... offset by communal tables hewn from Oregon walnut wood", according to Travel + Leisure, as well as "thick-wooded" cases displaying pastries and pizza, according to Willamette Week's Shannon Gormley.
 Thrillist described the interior as "Euro-chic" and "stylish".
 In 2014, The Oregonian's Michael Russell said the crowd was trendy, describing the clientele as "young mothers, runners in performance tights and freelancers in knit caps and turquoise rings tapping away on open laptops."
 He said of the heavily-tiled interior: "With a quarry's worth of tile on the walls and bathrooms fit for a Roman senator, the room is a bit of unadulterated glossy magazine catnip."